BU URBAN Internship Course

 - Discussion of the Big Picture: How do public-private partnerships contribute to ecologically sustainable and healthy cities?
 What are key challenges, gaps in knowledge, and areas of opportunity?
 How does your work fit into the big picture?

-- Assignment(s) for next class on June 17:
+- Assignment(s) for next class:

 - Optional: Review the Message Box Science Communication planning tool to tailor your message to a specific audience